rebelsky/sams-assorted-musings-reflections/white-elephant.md

 _Sam, you care deeply about people and about the state of the world.
 Why aren't you writing about the obvious issues?_

-Any time I read the newspaper, I feel depressed and hopeless.
+Any time I read the newspaper or listen to the news, I feel depressed and hopeless.
 I have no desire to write about these issues and feel more so.
 I am, however, encouraged by the activism of our students and many of my colleagues.

 ---